gustavompo/fun-with-java-rest/README.md

 # Interface (resources) documentation #
-The avenuecode.jChallenge RESTfull API provides access to the following resources:
+The jChallenge RESTfull API provides access to the following resources:

 /orders
 /products